 Uh… alright.
 Goodbye then?

 Hey Warren!
-Sechson said as he opened the door.
+Sechson said with a big smile as he opened the door.

-The Poogle was looking down at first, but his gaze went to Sechson’s face as they heard his voice.
+The Poogle had looked down at first, but their gaze went to Sechson’s face as they heard his voice.

 No, no. I was actually getting a little bored.